Knights of Babylon: Parade History

 Babylon has always received the highest praise for adhering faithfully to the most cherished Carnival traditions.
 Their floats have the same basic designs and dimensions that they did at the krewe's inception more than 75 years ago, and the King's Float is mule drawn.
-Additionally, in keeping with the tenets of a mystic krewe, the organization requires all riders to remain masked throughout the entire duration of our parade.
+Additionally, in keeping with the tenets of a mystic krewe, the organization requires all riders to remain masked throughout the entire duration of the parade.
 Unlike many Carnival organizations that rent floats, the Knights of Babylon own all of their floats and the den that houses them.

 Originally, Babylon's parade and attendant parade-day festivities were held on the Wednesday before Mardi Gras.
 The Krewe of Momus, which historically paraded on Thursday evening, stopped parading in 1992, and, as a result, in 1993, Babylon moved its parade and tableau ball to the Thursday immediately before Mardi Gras.
 Babylon is the first of the three uptown parades on this night, leading the way into the festivities of the weekend before Mardi Gras.
 The Knights of Babylon are proud to uphold the traditions of Carnival on this festive evening.
 As many locals say, “CARNIVAL BEGINS WHEN BABYLON ROLLS!"